yora3vs3/printf/README.md

 %
 More Examples 👍
-To print the address of Holberton School in the format "972 Mission St., San Francisco, CA 94103" where street, city and state are pointers to strings:
+To print the address of main School in the format "972 Mission St., San Francisco, CA 94103" where street, city and state are pointers to strings:

 Example main.c:

-#include "holberton.h"
+#include "main.h"

 int main(void)
 {